siran/writing/posts/Defining Electromagnetic Fields from Continuity and Divergence-Free Structure.md

 ---
 title: Defining Electromagnetic Fields from Continuity and Divergence-Free Structure
-subtitle: What Can and Cannot Be Reconstructed from Energy Density and Energy Flow
+subtitle: Two snapshots of a single scalar field define flow
 author: An M. Rodriguez, Alex Mercer
 date: 2026-01-17
 one-sentence-summary: Continuity and divergence-free structure force electromagnetic energy to be described by directional, circulating degrees of freedom; however, energy density and flux alone do not uniquely determine the electric and magnetic fields without additional relational data.
-summary: We clarify the conceptual bridge between a field-only ontology of electromagnetic energy flow and the usual electric/magnetic field variables.
-We show rigorously that a scalar energy density alone cannot define propagation, but that a continuity equation for energy together with divergence-free structure in three dimensions forces directional transport and circulation.
-We then prove a reconstruction result: given an energy density u and an energy flux S satisfying the standard inequality |S| ≤ c u, one can always construct at least one pair of fields E and B that reproduce u and S (non-uniquely).
-The non-uniqueness is not a flaw; it matches the true degrees of freedom (polarization/duality).
+summary: We clarify the conceptual bridge between a field-only ontology of electromagnetic energy flow and the usual electric and magnetic field variables.
+We show rigorously that a single scalar energy density does not define propagation, but that the relation between scalar configurations at different times, constrained by continuity, forces the introduction of directional transport.
+We prove a reconstruction result: given an energy density u and an energy flux S satisfying |S| ≤ c u, one can always construct at least one pair of fields E and B that reproduce u and S. The non-uniqueness of this reconstruction matches the true physical degrees of freedom identified as polarization.
 We conclude with a precise statement of what is implied by continuity and what requires the full Maxwell dynamical law.
 keywords: Maxwell theory, continuity equation, divergence-free fields, Poynting vector, energy density, field reconstruction, circulation, topology
 ---